 The European Union disaster preparedness programme, DIPECHO, is a proven model to save lives and preserve livelihoods.
 Some of the achievements of this programme are the increased awareness of disaster risk reduction (DRR); the introduction of DRR in school curricula; inclusive DRR education to reduce the vulnerability of disadvantaged children; innovative pilot projects linking DRR with climate change adaptation.
 The programme also helped strengthen the capacities of disaster management authorities, national organisations and communities, and support the inclusion of disaster risk reduction in government policies and development plans.
 The total DIPECHO funding in South Caucasus since 2010 amounts to more than €10.4 million.

-The Commission has financed community-based projects that increase the resilience of the population through simple, inexpensive measures such as disaster mapping, evacuation plans, building of safe havens and the pre-stocking of food.
-The Commission also continues to fund school-based preparedness projects, and advocate with national and regional authorities to integrate disaster risk reduction into school curricula and general school activities.
+From 2017 to 2018, the EU funded community-based initiatives to increase the resilience of the population through simple, inexpensive measures such as disaster mapping, evacuation plans, building of safe havens, and development of disaster risk reduction planning in urban environment.
+The EU also continues to fund school-based preparedness projects, and advocates national and regional authorities to integrate disaster risk reduction into formal school curricula and general school activities.

 Since 1992, the EU has provided over €188 million to the South Caucasus region, including both humanitarian aid and funding for disaster risk reduction initiatives (Georgia €97 million, Armenia €49 million, and Azerbaijan €42 million).
 DIPECHO programmes will be phased out from the region in early 2019.